 An engagement ring is one of the most important pieces of jewelry a woman will ever own.
 The fact that it is purchased without our help can seem like a daunting task for the lucky man in our lives.
 So, let me start here.
 Guys, you cannot go wrong with a 1 carat diamond!
+When set in a diamond ring, a single carat is large enough to make an impression, without overwhelming the finger.
 No matter the setting or the shape, a 1 carat diamond will never let her down.
-Naturally your next question will be, “How much is a 1 carat diamond?”.
+Naturally, your next question will be, “How much is a 1 carat diamond?”

-While there are many factors that determine the price of a loose diamond, Shape, Color, Clarity and Carat have the most impact.
+While there are many factors that determine the value of a loose diamond, shape, color, clarity, and carat have the largest impact on the overall price.

 If you are looking for a more classic diamond shape, the emerald cut diamond is calling your name.
 Similar to princess cut, an emerald diamond loses minimal carat weight during cutting.
 This allows you to get a beautiful diamond at a lower price!
 Keep in mind that the emerald diamond’s large step facets make inclusions easier to detect, which can call for a higher grade of clarity.

-If an emerald cut diamond speaks to you, you should expect to spend between $2,750-$4,350 for a 1 carat (a significant savings compared to a round cut diamond).
+If an emerald cut diamond speaks to you, you should expect to spend between $2,750-$4,350 for a 1 carat.
+(Significant savings compared to a round cut diamond!)

 To learn more about the most popular diamond shapes, check out our Diamond Shape Guide.